Skip to content

 005

-The Profit and Loss (P&L) with Trend Analysis template provides a more detailed view, allowing users to select any account on the P&L statement for a complete trend analysis that compares actual results, budgeted amounts, and last year’s numbers.
-Users can track the pulse of enterprise performance, gaining instant access to data and analysis that might otherwise require extensive research hours to collect.
+Focusing even more closely, this Profit and Loss with Trend Analysis template allows users to select any account on the P&L statement and get a complete trend analysis comparing actuals, budget, and last year’s data.
+Users can track the pulse of enterprise performance and instantly access data and analyses that would otherwise take extensive amounts of research time to collect.

-CXO’s pre-built templates make it remarkably easy to build best-in-class reports.
-Now that you have seen some examples and understand the benefits of an EPM strategy built around templates, let’s talk about how you can get started and begin taking advantage of this powerful strategy in your organization:
+As advantageous as interactive EPM reporting may be, it’s not always easy to build best-in-class reports.
+Thankfully, JustPerform’s pre-built templates make it remarkably easy to do exactly this.
+Now that you’ve seen some examples and understand the benefits of an EPM reporting environment built around templates, let’s talk about how you can start taking advantage of this powerful strategy in your organization:

 Step 1: Choose Your Data Sources